 Roots Panaderia Artesanal (Raices): For all your French bread and pastry needs, head to Roots!
 The shop is a tiny hole in the wall so be sure not to miss it.
 Location: Av Diego Dugelay 8 | Closes at 9 pm.

-Quesos Chiapas is an artisanal cheese shop that sells all sorts of decadent cheese – aged blue, parmesan, even red wine cheese!
+Quesos Chiapas is an artisanal cheese shop that sells all sorts of decadent cheese – aged blue, parmesan, and even red wine cheese!
 The owners are super friendly and will be happy to give you a tasting.
 Location: Av Diego Dugelay 4B

 Lacteos Maya is our go-to place for homemade cheese, cream, and tamales.
 Plus, they sell vegan chorizo (yum) and a ton of internationally-imported conserves like olives and French Dijon mustard.
 They also sell oil, yogurt, ice cream, peanut butter, queso spreads, and a whole bunch of other stuff.
 Location: Av Diego Dugelay 4A